-The remedial action will be designed to comply with applicable federal, state and local laws, regulations and requirements.
+The remedial action will be designed to comply with applicable federal, state and local laws, regulations, requirements, and SCGs applicable to the Site.
 Permits or other authorizations necessary to implement the remedial program, or for which the permit exemption provision of DER-10, Section 1.10 apply, will be identified in the Preliminary Design and Final Design along with any information necessary for demonstrating compliance with the substantive permit or other authorization requirements.